tektutor/devops-feb-2023/Day3/README.md

 ![Ansible Architecture](AnsibleHighLevelArchitecture.png)

 ## Recommended editor for Ansible
 You can try Microsoft Visual Studio Code editor.

-You can download the Ubuntu .deb package and install this on Ubuntu
+You can download the Ubuntu .deb package from your web browser at this url https://code.visualstudio.com/docs/?dv=linux64_deb and install this on Ubuntu as shown below
 ```
 cd ~/Downloads
 sudo apt install -y ./code_1.75.1-1675893397_amd64.deb